-Lock-Up Agreements
+Lock-up agreements

-We, our general partner, the selling unitholders and the directors and executive officers of our general partner have agreed that, subject to certain exceptions (including the issuance of units pursuant to our outstanding distribution reinvestment plan), without the prior written consent of UBS Securities LLC, we and they will not, directly or indirectly, for a period of 45 days after the date of the underwriting agreement: (1) offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of (or enter into any transaction or device that is designed to, or could be expected to, result in the disposition at any time in the future of) any common units or any of our other securities that are substantially similar to the common units, including, but not limited to, any options or warrants to purchase common units or any securities convertible or exchangeable for common units, or that represent the right to receive common units or any such substantially similar securities, (2) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, any of the economic benefits or risks of ownership of the common units, (3) file or cause to be filed a registration statement, including any amendments thereto, with respect to the registration of any common units or securities convertible, exercisable or exchangeable into common units or any of our other securities, or (4) publicly disclose the intention to do any of the foregoing.
+We, our general partner, the directors and executive officers of our general partner and USA Compression Holdings have agreed that, subject to certain exceptions (including the issuance of units pursuant to our outstanding distribution reinvestment plan), without the prior written consent of J.P.
+Morgan Securities LLC, we and they will not, directly or indirectly, for a period of 45 days after the date of the underwriting agreement: (1) offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of (or enter into any transaction or device that is designed to, or could be expected to, result in the disposition at any time in the future of) any common units or any of our other securities that are substantially similar to the common units, including, but not limited to, any options or warrants to purchase common units or any securities, (2) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, any of the economic benefits or risks of ownership of the common units, (3) file or cause to be filed a registration statement, including any amendments thereto, with respect to the registration of any common units or any of our other securities, or (4) publicly disclose the intention to do any of the foregoing.

-UBS Securities LLC, in its sole discretion, may release the common units and other securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.
-When determining whether or not to release common units and other securities from lock-up agreements, UBS Securities will consider, among other factors, the holder's reasons for requesting the release, the number of common units and other securities for which the release is being requested and market conditions at the time.
+J.P.
+Morgan Securities LLC, in its sole discretion, may release the common units and other securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.
+When determining whether or not to release common units and other securities from lock-up agreements, J.P.
+Morgan Securities LLC will consider, among other factors, the holder's reasons for requesting the release, the number of common units and other securities for which the release is being requested and market conditions at the time.